GSA/ficam-playbooks/_fpki/common/01_prepare_to_migrate.md

 sidenav: fpkicommon
 ---

+{% include alert-warning.html heading="Mac OS Version Support" content="Smartcard logon has been supported within the Mac Operating System since macOS Sierra 10.12, and Windows Server Directory logon has been natively available since macOS High Seirra 10.13.
+All instructions contained within this guide assume the implmenter is leveraving High Sierra or newer Mac Operating Systems." %}

 Use the checklist below to prepare your agency for the migration to the Federal Common Policy CA (FCPCA) G2.
 The checklist highlights activities as they relate to the following roles:
 - **ENG** - Information technology engineers and system administrators